 The Division of Music offers an opportunity for the student to study voice or any major instrument individually with a studio teacher.
 Such instruction normally provides for one lesson each week.
-Practice facilities including both the rental of practice rooms and instruments are available.
+Practice facilities including both the rental of practice rooms and instrulater Beginning Class Piano 11ab-C30.
+30. Individual Instruction in Voice.